apache/openwhisk-debugger/README.md

 The debugger currently supports inspecting individual actions and actions within sequences.
 In the near future, we hope to add the ability to debug actions run from rules as well.

-For now, you must have [NodeJS](https://nodejs.org) installed on your computer in order to use the debugger.

 ## Usage

 Start the debug client: